-The fund management plan current for the year ended 30 June 2022 was prepared in accordance with section 9 of the Act and was formally endorsed by Livestock SA.
-This plan was presented at a public meeting held online on 1 April 2021 and the plan was made publicly available on the PIRSA website.
+The fund management plan current for the year ended 30 June 2023 was prepared in accordance with section 9 of the Act.
+The plan was formally endorsed by Livestock SA.
+This plan was presented at a public meeting held 28 July 2022 and was made publicly available on the PIRSA website.
 It is attached to this report.

 One application was received from Livestock SA Incorporated.
 This application met the requirements set out in the regulations and management plan, aligned with fund investment priorities and was approved by the Minister under regulation 10(1)(b).
-Further information relating to Cattle Industry Fund programs delivered via Livestock SA in 2021-22 can be found on the Livestock SA website at www.livestocksa.org.au.
+Further information relating to Cattle Industry Fund programs delivered via Livestock SA in 2022-23 can be found on the Livestock SA website at www.livestocksa.org.au.